ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 > Image credit to Computer Networking: A Top-down Approach, 7th Edition

 One important characteristic of cable Internet access is that it is a shared broadcast medium.
-Every downstreamed-packet travels on every link to every home.
+Every down-streamed-packet travels on every link to every home.
 Therefore, if several users are simultaneously downloading a video file on the downstream channel, the individual downstream rate will be significantly lower than the aggregate one.
-Also, because the upstream channel is also shared, a distrubuted multiple access protocol is needed to coordinate transmissions and avoid collision.
+Also, because the upstream channel is also shared, a distributed multiple access protocol is needed to coordinate transmissions and avoid collision.

 #### FTTH
 Provide an optical fiber path from the CO directly to the home.
 Each fiber leaving the CO is shared by many homes.
 When the fiber get relatively close to the homes, it's split into individual customer-specific fibers.
 ##### Passive optical networks (PONs)
 Each home has an optical network terminator (ONT), which is connected by dedicated optical fiber to a neighborhood splitter.
 And the splitter connected an optical line terminator (OLT) in the CO via a single, shared optical fiber.
-In contrast to active optical networls (AONs), in the PONs architecture, all the packets sent from OLT to the splitter are reeplicated at the splitter then send to each home (similar to a cable head end).
+In contrast to active optical networls (AONs), in the PONs architecture, all the packets sent from OLT to the splitter are replicated at the splitter then send to each home (similar to a cable head end).

 ![figure-1-7](./assets/images/chapter-1/figure-1-7.png)